Ask Chef Dennis

 two images showing how to make compound butter

-Compound butter is made by mixing additional elements, such as herbs, spices or aromatic liquids, into softened butter.
-For my compound butter, I used minced garlic cloves, red pepper flakes, chopped Italian parsley, grated lemon peel, and freshly grated ginger.
+Compound butter is made by mixing additional elements, such as herbs, spices, or aromatic liquids, into softened butter.
+I used minced garlic cloves, red pepper flakes, chopped Italian parsley, grated lemon peel, and freshly grated ginger for my compound butter.

-You can easily swap out ingredients to change up the compound butter, make it your own and have fun experimenting with the flavors.
+You can easily swap out ingredients to customize the compound butter and have fun experimenting with the flavors.

-Now it’s time to get the Swordfish ready.
-Rinse and pat dry the swordfish with paper towels.
+Rinse the swordfish steaks with cold water, then pat dry with paper towels.
 Salt the swordfish generously using your favorite sea salt (kosher salt can also be used).

-**Roast the swordfish until just cooked through, about 6-8 minutes or until desired doneness.
+*Roast the swordfish until just cooked through, about 6-8 minutes or until the desired doneness.

 How do I know if the swordfish is thoroughly cooked?

-The easiest way to tell if the swordfish is done is by using an instant-read thermometer.
-The temperature should read 130°F for medium, 135°F for medium-well or 140 to 145°F for well-done.
+Swordfish is a meaty fish, and the easiest way to tell if it’s done is to use an instant-read or meat thermometer.
+The temperature should read 130°F for medium, 135°F for medium-well, or 140 to 145°F for well-done.

 Another way to tell if your swordfish is thoroughly cooked is by inserting the tines of a fork into the thickest portion of the swordfish at a 45° angle.
 Gently twist the fork and pull up some of the fish.
 If it flakes easily, without resistance, the fish is done.